Press "Enter" to skip to content

 • Never move experimental materials or delete data without express consent from the responsible person.

 • Security – the door to the fish room needs to stay locked at all times.
-Check with Kate before bringing in any visitors to the fish room.
+Only trained lab members are allowed in the fish room unsupervised.
+Do not let people we do not know into the fish room without first checking with Kate.

 • Photos – taking photos of experimental set-ups is a good idea, but check with Kate before sharing them with anyone outside the lab.